 Their callings in the Church have been varied: Earl has served as Elders Quorum President, Seventies leader (having been ordained a Seventy by Thomas S Monson) and High Priest group leader.
 Thelma has been Relief Society President, in 1954 with Leah Wagstaff and Verda Jepperson as counselors and Maud Greenland as secretary, and counselor, teacher in Primary and YWMIA and secretary of the Relief Society, Sunday School and Primary.

-They lived a large portion of their lives on the Highway to American Fork Canyon (#40 on the 1958 Highland map) and saw a world of change in their environment over those years.
+They lived a large portion of their lives on the Highway to American Fork Canyon (#40 on the 1958 Highland map - interactive, larger) and saw a world of change in their environment over those years.
 Thelma died March 3, 1995, Earl died September 11, 1996.

 Highland Historical Society Home Page